jkushnir/k3s-vagrant-setup/README.md

 # k3s vagrant setup

+## added password authentication for quick tests without the need for ssh key

 Minimal [vagrant](https://www.vagrantup.com/) setup to test [k3s](https://k3s.io/).

 Use `./up.sh` to spawn a `k3s` cluster composed of 1 server and 3 agents.